zeitgeistpm/zeitgeist/zrml/asset-router/README.md

 a specific asset (using the `Destroy` interface), throws an error.
 In that case an asset is considered as `Indestructible` and stored in the `IndestructibleAssets` storage, while also logging the incident.

+## Routing support for duplicate asset types in `CurrencyType` and `MarketAssetType`

+As some asset types within `CurrencyType` and `MarketAssetType` map to the same asset type in the overarching `AssetType`, it is necessary to apply some additional logic to determine when a function call with an asset of `AssetType` should be invoked in `Currencies` and when it should be invoked in `MarketAssets`.
+The approach this pallet uses is as follows:

+- Try to convert `AssetType` into `MarketAssetType`
+- On success, check if `MarketAssetType` exists.
+  - If it does, invoke the function in `MarketAssets`
+  - If it does not, try to convert to `CurrencyType`.
+    - On success, invoke `Currencies`
+    - On failure, invoke `MarketAssets` (which will error in that case since the asset exists).
+- On failure, continue trying to convert into other known asset types.